 Fleece from one of our ~ 90% pure Perendale lambs, “Viola”.
 This white lamb was shorn as a baby (to avoid overheating during mid-Atlantic summers) and again at 11 years of age, so this represents approximately 8 months of growth

-Perendale fleeces are fairly rare in the United States, and are in demand by handspinners.
+Perendale fleeces are quite rare in the United States, and are in demand by handspinners.
 We sell our fleeces at present at the Maryland Sheep and Wool Festival (each May), as well as at the Shenandoah Valley Fiber Festival (each September).
 We occasionally also post our fleeces to online groups.
 And of course we always welcome handspinners to come to our farm to select fleeces for themselves!

-Perendale sheep, originating as a Romney x Cheviot cross, is a “longwool” breed.
+Perendale sheep, originating as a Romney x Cheviot cross, are a “longwool” breed.
 The “Fleece & Fiber Sourcebook” notes that Perendale is “easy and pleasant to spin”, and that its “slightly crisp quality should help texture patterns show up nicely in knitted or woven textiles”.
 Perendale fiber is best known for its “Nice, even crimp; open staples; yarns with light weight and warmth for their size, because they are high bulk”.
 Fleeces typically average a staple length of at least 5” and a micron count of 28-32.
 We sell by the whole fleece only.

-Most of our fleeces will be offered for sale on Facebook; contact us for details.
-Also please contact us in advance if you’d like us to reserve a fleece from a particular lamb or adult sheep.
+Please contact us in advance if you’d like us to reserve a fleece from a particular lamb or adult sheep.